My Millennium Guide - great hotels in a simple program

 23 October 2019

-Millennium Hotels & Resorts has possibly the simplest points-earning hotel program
+Millennium Hotels & Resorts is possibly the simplest points-earning hotel rewards program

 Undoubtedly, many travel loyalty programs are becoming more complex and difficult to find value without a lot of work.
 Many programs have